jordi1215/qiskit-fall-fest-2021/README.md

 ## Qiskit Implementation

 We used the Qiskit package to implement a simple quantum circuit (Stage 1) and the CHSH game protocol (Stage 2).
 The CHSH game is an well-known non-local game in quantum information.
 The Qiskit textbook has some information on it but we still had to implement the game using mainly our own code.

+### Stage 1

+For stage 1, we used the Qiskit tool to implement a simple circuit: we started with a qubit int the |0⟩ state, applied a Hadamard gate to it, and measured it.
+We used this circuit to create a very simple random number generator.

+### Stage 2

+For stage 2, we implemented a more complicated circuit using the Qiskit tool to simulate the CHSH game.

 This is the CHSH game protocol: Alice does nothing to her qubit if x = 0 and she applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{4}"> counterclockwise rotation towards |1⟩ if x = 1.
 Bob applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{8}"> counterclockwise rotation towards |1⟩ if y = 0 and he applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{8}"> *clockwise* rotation towards |1⟩ if y = 1.
 Alice and Bob both measure their qubits in the {|0⟩,|1⟩} basis and output whatever they see.